MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/managing-nodes/metaConfig.md

 > occurs at T1.
 The Node does not finish work for 16 minutes.
 The first 15 minute cycle is ignored,
 > and next pull will happen at T1+15+15.

+> [!NOTE]
+> Typically in Pull scenarios, the `RefreshFrequencyMins` is set to a longer time than the
+> `ConfigurationModeFrequencyMins`.
+This saves on network traffic and redundant configuration
+> checks.

 ## Pull service

 LCM configuration supports defining the following types of pull service endpoints: